Small BusinessMarch 19, 202624 min read

 Document workflow automation is the use of software to move documents through a series of business steps automatically — without a human manually handling each stage.

 A lot of what gets sold as "document automation" is just better filing.
 You upload a PDF, it gets stored in the right folder, maybe with a tag or two.
 That is document management, and it is genuinely useful, but it is not what we are talking about here.
+A document workflow involves a sequence of business actions triggered by the document's arrival and content.

 Every automated document workflow — regardless of industry or document type — moves through five stages: